Mycotoxins Health Risks

 Why You Can’t Just Spray Away That Moldy Odor in Your Car

-A moldy or musty smell in a vehicle is not “just a smell.”
-It’s a chemical signal that something inside the car is wet long enough to support microbial growth.
+A musty smell in a vehicle isn't "just a smell."
+It's a biological signal — proof that something inside the car has been wet long enough to support microbial growth.

-The odor is largely caused by MVOCs (Microbial Volatile Organic Compounds)—gases released by mold and bacteria as they grow and digest organic material.
+The odor is produced by MVOCs — Microbial Volatile Organic Compounds.
+These are gases released by mold and bacteria as they grow and break down organic material in your carpet, foam, and insulation.

-The U.S. Environmental Protection Agency (EPA) explains that molds can produce volatile compounds that become airborne and are responsible for the characteristic moldy or musty odor people notice indoors and in enclosed spaces like vehicles.
+The U.S. Environmental Protection Agency notes that molds can produce volatile compounds that become airborne and are responsible for the characteristic musty odor people notice in enclosed spaces like vehicles.

 • Sunroof drain failures